MarcIsak/MSLibrarian/README.md

   As an alternative, the **DeepLC CLI (.exe)** can be installed instead.
  * [**DIA-NN v.1.8**](https://github.com/vdemichev/DiaNN/releases/tag/1.7.12).
 Currently the most recent version, but older versions should also work.

+## MS data

+The MS data must conform to the following:

+Format: Thermo raw (other file formats should be available in the future) Acquisition mode: DIA (must contain both MS1 and MS2 scans)

 ## Getting started

 ### Download and install MSLibrarian from Github